 STEP ONE: CUT THE TRANSLATION WIRE

 Before we conclude that this passage is “clear” we must consider the limitations of our English translations.
 The most problematic issue is the rendering of the verb authentein as authority.
 This unusual Greek verb is found only once in scripture and rarely in extrabiblical texts, where it is usually associated with aggression.
 Authentein is translated as “domineer” in the Latin Vulgate and New English Bible and as “usurp authority” in the Geneva and King James Bibles.

 A study of Paul’s letters shows that he regularly used a form of the Greek “exousia” when referring to the use of authority in the church (see 1 Cor 6:12, 7:4, 1 Cor 6:12, 7:4, 9:4-6, 9:12, 11:10, 2 Cor 2:8, 10:8, 13:10, Col. 1:13, 2 Thess 3:12, Rom 6:15, 9:21).
 So it is strange that some modern versions translate this simply as “authority”.
-Considering the context, it is likely that he was objecting to something other than the legitimate use of authority.
+Considering the context, it is likely that Paul was objecting to something other than the legitimate use of authority in 1 Timothy 2:12.
 (More on authentein here, and see a more recent follow-up post here.)

 There is also the possibility that the verb didaskein (to teach) is linked here to the verb authentein in what is called a hendiadys (two words joined by a conjunction to make a single point).
 “Don’t eat and run” would be a modern example.
 So a better interpretation might be “don’t teach in a domineering way”.